igivepugshugs/Cloudflare-DDNS/README.md

-# LAN DDNS Server
+# DDNS Server
-Uses a Cloudflare API to automatically update the IP address of a DNS record for a given domain.
+Uses a Cloudflare API to automatically update a DNS record for a given domain.

 ## How it works
 1. Check LAN public IP every 5 minutes